 When invited in late 2022 to participate, I was at first unsure how to proceed as I rarely work on such a small scale.
 Ultimately, the idea came to me on a cold, dark, December evening.
-Seeing the full moon that night, resurfaced lifelong memories of my family’s obsession with Outer Space.
+Tat night’s brilliant full moon resurfaced lifelong memories of my family’s obsession with Outer Space.
 In adulthood, my husband Lindsay and I observed the Moon and other distant phenomena with our son Iain.
-I’d also recently revisited such themes for Over the Moon and Under the Sun.
-The desaturated (shades of grey) approach used for the former was especially rewarding.

-In the end, You Promised Me the Moon materialized over four months, with memories of Lindsay (sadly lost in 2021) interwoven into the sculpture.
+You Promised Me the Moon materialized over about four months, with memories of Lindsay (sadly lost in 2021) interwoven into the sculpture.
 I feel certain he was at the Small Favors opening with me and close friends and was as thrilled as we were, when the sculpture sold quickly.

 You Promised Me The Moon